mv/aws-ip-ranges/README.md

-# AWS - aws-ip-ranges
+# AWS: aws-ip-ranges

-A simple command-line utility to list, filter and check current ranges of IP used by AWS.
+A simple command-line utility to list, filter and check the current list of AWS Public IP Address Ranges.

 ## Install